 Middle Eastern Film Posters Digitization Initiative

-Princeton University Library’s Arabic Movie Posters and Lobby Cards Collection was acquired in Lebanon in 2008 and is comprised of 1,748 posters and 768 lobby cards.
+Princeton University Library’s Arabic Movie Posters and Lobby Cards Collection was acquired in 2008 from a Lebanese collector, Abdelmassih Abou-Jaoudeh of al-Furat Publishing and is comprised of 1,748 posters and 768 lobby cards.
 Egyptian posters predominate with 1,474, reflecting the unchallenged prominence of Egypt in the production of Arabic feature films.
 Some 150 posters are for Lebanese films, 113 Syrian and 11 Iraqi.
 The purpose of the posters was to advertize coming attractions, and they represent films produced from 1935 to 2007.
 Most of the posters are on standard Arab single-sheet size paper.
 However, many are on non-standard sheets.
 Similarly, there are posters that are composed on multiple sheets, including some on twenty-four sheets meant for display on the side of multi-story buildings.
 The lobbies cards, also for coming attractions and meant for display in theater lobbies, are composed of multiple still shots taken on movie sets and affixed to standard–sized cardboard.
 They represent 172 films produced in Egypt (145), Lebanon (13) and Syria (14) from 1964 to 2007.

 Friedrich Nietzsche (1844-1900) is generally considered one of Germany’s greatest writers and philosophers.
 His controversial philosophical works provide a revolutionary challenge to Christianity and traditional morality.
 He is perhaps best known for his declaration of the death of God and his concepts of the Übermensch and the Will to Power.
 His works have influenced countless philosophers, writers, and artists since his death.
 The Friedrich Nietzsche First Editions collection includes the first edition of all Nietzsche’s published works in their original wrappers, from his early philological essays in the journal Rheinisches Museum fur Philologie to the posthumously published Ecce Homo.
 The only other known complete collection in original wrappers is in the Nietzsche Haus Museum in Sils Maria, Switzerland.
 The collection was a 2001 gift from Professor Alexander Nehamas with funds provided by his Distinguished Achievement in the Humanities Award from the Andrew W. Mellon Foundation.